demisto/content/Packs/Grafana/Integrations/Grafana/README.md

 Grafana alerting service
-This integration was integrated and tested with version 8.0.0 of Grafana
+This integration was integrated and tested with version xx of Grafana

 ## Configure Grafana on Cortex XSOAR